ejurasek00/isv/README.md

 I named this ontology as ISV - Internet Slang Vocabulary.

+@prefix isv:    <https://github.com/ejurasek00/isv/#> .
+(Custom) – Used to define the specific class isv:SlangTerm and project metadata.
+Subclass of skos:Concept

 ---
 Having any questions or suggestions on how to make this project better, do not hesitate